SovereignCloudStack/events/OpenInfraSummit2022/ObservabilityInOpenStack.md

 The Sovereign Cloud Stack (SCS) is built upon the shoulders of giants: With proven technology such as OpenStack and Kubernetes the SCS project is building a modular software stack.
-SCS is much more than just another cloud stack - much rather SCS defines standards as part of a community process in which CSPs work together on their use-cases while also providing a reference implementation.
+SCS is much more than just another cloud stack - much rather SCS gathers an open community to join forces and define common standards - while also providing a reference implementation.
-As part of the project the SIG Monitoring the involved CSPs looked at their needs for observability within OpenStack as well as other components and derived monitoring building blocks that feature alerting, metrics collection as well as logging.
+As part of the projects Special Interest Group Monitoring involved CSPs and community members looked at their needs for observability within OpenStack as well as other components and derived monitoring building blocks that feature alerting, metrics collection as well as logging.
+The talk will give an overview of the outcomes but will also highlight parts of the journey within the SIG and will give insights to understand the rationale behind design decisions.

 ## Social Summary (100 chars)